Xibitol/ZombieLike/README.md

 ### GameStatus (_MainModule_)
 - **Finished**
-- [ ] Change the status and send call hook ("Menu","Playing","WaveTransition","Build")
+- [x] Change the status and send call hook ("Menu","Playing","WaveTransition","Build")
-- [ ] Call think hook ("MenuThink","PlayingThink","WaveTransitionThink","BuildThink")
+- [x] Call think hook ("MenuThink","PlayingThink","WaveTransitionThink","BuildThink")

 ### ZLDraw (_MainDrawModule_)
+- **Finished**
+- [x] Create ZLDraw module
+- [x] Function for draw a box
+- [x] Function for draw a rounded box
+- [x] Function for draw a box with border
+- [x] Function for draw a rounded box with border
+- [x] Function for draw a outline box
+- [x] Function for draw a rounded outline box
+- [x] Function for draw a text (Can choose police : "ZL200", "ZL100", "ZL50", "ZL28", "ZL10")

+### MenuSystem
 - In progress
-- [ ] Create ZLDraw module
-- [ ] Function for draw a rounded box (If border raduis = to 0, this is a simply box)
-- [ ] Function for draw a rounded box with border (If border raduis = to 0, this is a simply box with border)
-- [ ] Function for draw a outline box
-- [ ] Function for draw a text (Can choose police)

-### MenuSystem
-- _In waiting_
 - [ ] List of player with a tag for host
 - [ ] Display the game description
 - [ ] Display the highest score